 |Stamps and first day covers designed by:||Hannah Stancliffe-White, New Zealand Post, Wellington, New Zealand|

 |Printer and process:||Southern Colour Print Ltd by offset lithography|

 |Number of colours:||Four process colours with synseal overgloss|

 |Paper type:||Gummed: Tullis Russell 104gsm red phosphor gummed stamp paper|

 |Special blocks:||Plate/imprint blocks could be obtained by purchasing at least six stamps from a sheet.
 Barcode blocks were available in A and B formats.|

 |Period of sale:||

-Unless stocks are exhausted earlier, these stamps will remain on sale until 1 March 2017.
+These stamps remained on sale until 1 March 2017.

-First day covers will remain on sale until 1 May 2016.
+First day covers remained on sale until 1 May 2016.